- End of 2nd Half

 Champions League – Follow the Football match between Borussia Dortmund and AS Monaco live with Eurosport.
 The match starts at 03:00 on 4 October 2018.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Lucien Favre or Thierry Henry?
+Who will come out on top in the battle of the managers Lucien Favre or Leonardo Jardim?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Borussia Dortmund and AS Monaco?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.